 “Your questions are vital to spreading the knowledge that enables people around the world to rise above boundaries and achieve their dreams,” said Silicon Valley immigration attorney Sophie Alcorn.
-“Whether you’re in Human Resources, a founder, or looking for a job in Silicon Valley, I’ll be happy to answer your questions in my next column.”
+“Whether you work for People Ops, are a founder, or are looking for a job in Silicon Valley, I’ll be happy to answer your questions in my next column.”

-gaming-updates+ members have access to the weekly “Dear Sophie” column; Use promo code ALCORN to buy a one or two year membership for 50% off.
+gaming-updates+ members have access to the weekly “Dear Sophie” column; Use promo code ALCORN to buy a 1 or 2 year membership for 50% off.